• Recipe Index

 Can I take this salad on a picnic?

 Yes, this delicious salad will complement any picnic.
 Provided it has been made with fresh asparagus (rather than canned) it should transport well.
-If you intend to use canned asparagus, I would recommend taking all the ingredients separately (in a cooler box) and mixing them together at your picnic site.
+If you intend to use canned asparagus, I recommend you take all the ingredients separately (in a cooler box) and mix them at your picnic site.

 How long can I store egg and asparagus salad?